openresearchnetwork/osl-research.github.io/pages/donate/index.md

 Every contribution, no matter the size, makes a difference.
 Together, we can continue to build an open, inclusive, and innovative future for science and technology.
-Thank you for considering a donation to Open Science Labs.
+Thank you for considering a donation to Open Research Network.